amitrahul/GIT_Learning_phase/read/write.md

 14. `git add <file1> <file2> <file3>` : add the multiple file in staged area.
 15. `git add .`:- add all file in staged area from working area.

+16. git pull <remote_name> <branch_name> : download the latest changes from the branch of mentioned remote in your local repo.